Evaluating the Role of Trust, Rationality of Choice, and Price Sensitivity in Cost-Related Medication Non-Adherence

 Methods

-Researching patient behavior related to non-adherence to medication due to cost using survey-based data as well as claims-based data.
-Statistical modeling including binomial logit model and machine-learning predictive modeling technique.
-Big-data approach.
+Researching patient behavior related to CRN using survey-based data as well as claims-based data.
+Statistical modeling including binomial logit model, longitudinal data, and generalized linear model.

 Required Software